dorucioclea/spentoday/docs/tech-requirements.md

 - or we show them as Pinterest do it: in columns, not in rows

 As addition we can add video support, but from youtube, because storing video on our servers is quite expensive.

+### Shop customization

+That's where ways between providing isolated shop and central platform go in different ways.
+I think it's better to watch at Spentoday as shopping center in real life.
+If we look at shopping centers, they have own design, but each shop inside have different customization.

+So Spentoday will provide small set of customization of our main design.
+For example: main color of shop, banner of shop.

+### Approving

+Approving shops is essential to keep only good shops inside of the platform.
+We want to remove all trash products.
+But keep approving process fast and super easy.
+[Paddle payment service](https://www.paddle.com) has complicated approving process as for me.
+So we need simple, not annoying and resonable system.

+Propositions:

+- approving first 3 products by admins of platform (i propose amount available in trial plan)
+- check for bad words in description, name
+- reapproving shop if a lot of bad reviews are sent (in comparison to good ones)

 ## AI